dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Advantages:
 - No wasted I/O on all-success flows.
 - Immediate forensic breadcrumbs on the rare failures.
-- Consistent aggregate artifacts for your Phase 3 pipeline.
+- Consistent aggregate artifacts for the Phase 3 pipeline.
 - Frugal publishing of the process logs: if they are blank then they will not be published.
 With hyper-scaling this will help a lot.